The Following webpage was created by Chris

 Pat Taafe on that most loved of Irish racehorses, Arkle.

-Colonel George
+Colonel

-(d.
-1986), inherited Lismehane, but demolished it and
+Westropp (d.
+1986), inherited Lismehane, but

-built a small house nearby.
+demolished it and built a small house nearby.

-In the 8th
+In

-Olympic Games in Amsterdam in 1928, Dr Pat O Callaghan of Kanturk,
+the 8th Olympic Games in Amsterdam in 1928, Dr Pat O Callaghan of Kanturk, County Cork, won Ireland's first gold medal as an

-16-pound hammer event.
-He subsequently practised for many years as a medical
+independent nation in the 16-pound hammer event.
+He subsequently practised for

-doctor in Clonmel, County Tipperary.
+many years as a medical doctor in Clonmel, County Tipperary.

-According to
+According

-Dr Edward MacLysaght, a former Chief Herald of Ireland, the Ulster O Callaghans of counties Armagh and Monaghan are a different
+to Dr Edward MacLysaght, a former Chief Herald of Ireland, the Ulster O Callaghans of counties Armagh and Monaghan are a different

 sept from those who sprang from King Ceallachan.
 He suggests their name was